andreacangiani/ATSC/labs/lab04/slides.md

 - **Hanging nodes**: These occur when the mesh has irregular refinements.
 The `AffineConstraints` class is used to ensure that the solution is continuous across these nodes.
 - **`AffineConstraints`**: This class handles both hanging nodes and other linear constraints, ensuring that the FEM solution is consistent across the mesh.
 - **System assembly**: Constraints are applied during the assembly of the system matrix to ensure that the solution respects the required boundary conditions and continuity requirements.

+---

+# Assignments

+1. Try with a constant diffusion coefficient $a$: what do you expect?
+What do you observe?
+2. Try with different preconditioners and compare the number of linear solver iterations and the computational time.
+3. Instead of refining the grid based on the Kelly error estimation, implement a *manual* refinement strategy based on geometric features (e.g., refine near the center of the domain).
+Compare the results (i.e., number of cells and degrees of freedom) with adaptive refinement.